Dangerous wild animals licence

 Please contact the local authority in the first instance.
 Any applicant who is refused a licence can appeal to their local Magistrates Court.

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form of a letter (with proof of delivery).
-If that has not worked you should contact the Licensing Authority or if you are located in UK Consumer Direct will give you advice.
+If that has not worked you should contact the Licensing Authority or if you are located in UK Citizens Advice will give you advice.
 From outside the UK contact the UK European Consumer Centre.

 If you are concerned that a person is keeping a dangerous wild animal without a licence or you have concerns about the welfare of such an animal please contact us.
 Please note that although we will maintain the confidentiality of your enquiry we cannot deal with anonymous complaints so please leave a contact name and details so that the officer dealing with your query can speak to you.